Happy Wednesday, Chickadees!

 Please send YOUR pitches for the coming weeks!
 For rules and where to submit, click on this link Would You Read It or on Would You Read it in the dropdown under For Writers in the bar above.
-There are openings in April, so you could get your pitch up pretty soon for helpful feedback and a chance to have it read and commented on by editor Erin Molta!
+There are openings in September which will be here before you know it, so polish up your pitch and send it on in for helpful feedback and a chance to have it read and commented on by editor Erin Molta!

-Rachel is looking forward to your thoughts on her pitch!
-I am looking forward to seeing my new books progress and getting to share the process with you!
+Sherry is looking forward to your thoughts on her pitch!
+I am looking forward to having a phone I can actually read/see!
+Wish me luck in my Genius Bar Adventure! 🙂

 Have a wonderful Wednesday everyone!!! 🙂